FishlandicFishy/patchwork-birb/patchwork-birb.md

 ### 2a: Pray for Peace and Prosperity
 * Playable at any time.
-* All your stats are ×10.
+* All your stats are multiplied by 10.
 * Side effect: Other players may use the 🤓 emoji on you; you lose 1 γ-point per use.

 ### 3a: Rabbit